For detailed information about study abroad opportunities at UNC, visit the website of UNC's Office of Global Engagement.

 A two-week trip to Egypt gave nine UNC students an opportunity to learn about the complex politics and culture in contemporary Egypt, as well as experience ancient Egypt through visits to the pyramids and other landmarks.

-The trip, offered through UNC's Center for International Education in conjunction with the Sociology Department and Office of Extended Studies, was organized by the Arab American Foundation for Multicultural Education and Students' Understanding, or ARAMFO.
+The trip, offered through UNC's Office of Global Engagement in conjunction with the Sociology Department and Office of Extended Studies, was organized by the Arab American Foundation for Multicultural Education and Students' Understanding, or ARAMFO.

 Despite the timing of the trip, Professor of Africana Studies George Junne, one of three UNC faculty members who participated, said the group "didn't run into any problems," explaining that they were often accompanied by a guard or followed by a marked police car as a precaution, and that at the time, the demonstrations and violence-prone areas were limited and easily avoided.